-Sponsored by the University of Oregon Historic Preservation Program, the School of Architecture and Allied Arts, and the Ministry of Culture, Trogir, Croatia.
+Sponsored by the University of Oregon Historic Preservation Program, the College of Design, and the Ministry of Culture, Trogir, Croatia.

 June 22—July 21, 2017

 The Croatia Conservation Field School adds an exciting international element to the University of Oregon's Historic Preservation Program.
-The Croatia Field School specializes in the conservation of vernacular settings and cultural landscapes, and the School of Architecture and Allied Arts' focus on sustainable design.
+The Croatia Field School specializes in the conservation of vernacular settings and cultural landscapes and sustainable design.

 The Croatia Conservation Field School is an intensive program that allows students to gain hands-on experience in a culturally rich setting.
 Students will explore villages, while learning the history of the area, documenting and analyzing important structures, and participating in a hands-on building project.
 The program is open to undergraduate and graduate students and is primarily intended for students in historic preservation, architecture, landscape architecture, and other related academic fields.
 Students participating in this program will be registered at the University of Oregon and will receive nine UO credits for courses taken in Croatia.